Reznov-ops/donat/README.md

 Now go to your browser and type: localhost:8080

-If the Dinosaur Game doesn't show up just name the html file "index.html"
+If instead of the game the browser shows the nginx's welcome page just name the html file "index.html", I couldn't find any other solutions

 Have Fun!